Silicon nanophotonics for mid-IR applications

 Not necessary for this item

-(2019).Silicon nanophotonics for mid-IR applications [Master’s thesis, the American University in Cairo].
+(2019).Silicon nanophotonics for mid-IR applications [Doctoral Dissertation, the American University in Cairo].
 AUC Knowledge Fountain.

 Mekawey, Hosam Eldin Ibrahim.
 Silicon nanophotonics for mid-IR applications.
 2019.
-American University in Cairo, Master's thesis.
+American University in Cairo, Doctoral Dissertation.
 AUC Knowledge Fountain.